-Health Indicator Report of Asthma Prevalence in Adults
+Health Indicator Report of Asthma Prevalence among Adults

 Asthma is one of the common chronic diseases in New Mexico, with an estimated 156,782 adults currently having the disease.
 People with asthma are more likely to miss school or work, report feelings of depression, and experience an overall reduced quality of life.
 Asthma is also costly, with expenses from routine checkups, emergency department visits, hospitalizations, and medications putting a significant burden on families, the health care sector, and the economy.
 Though it cannot be cured, asthma can be controlled through quality health care, appropriate medications, and good self-management skills.
 When asthma is controlled, people with the disease have few, if any, symptoms, and can live normal and productive lives.Asthma is frequently diagnosed in childhood.
 Sometimes asthma symptoms may go dormant for a number of years only to return later in adulthood.
 Given this complexity, two prevalence measures are helpful in assessing the disease burden: Lifetime prevalence (if an individual has ever been diagnosed as having asthma) and Current prevalence (if the individual reports he or she still has asthma).